 Maybe all we have to do is turn caring about others into a guaranteed revenue stream and capitalism will magically protect us from homegrown terrorism?
 I admit though, there is $omething about that idea that does not fill me with hope but I cant quite lay my hands on enough of it…

 Seriously, the time to make contact with a person that has done something – or enough somethings – that might disallow them to buy a gun or bullets or even a weapon repair part is at the moment they should no longer be allowed to do such things.
 Waiting until they have an intention to act so want to buy a gun to tell them they cannot buy the gun does not solve any problem before creating another, potentially even more contentious problem.

-I would much rather see law enforcement equipped with the truth as born by my background – and also to be required to live among those they police – than the aloof militarized militias we now see so coldly clubbing, shooting and spraying large throngs of unarmed non-violent protesters, most often youthful and frequently not white, who gather in protest of outrage at the many and blatant injustices of the time.
+I would much rather see law enforcement equipped with the truth as born by my background – and also to be required to be living as one of those they police before they are offered the job – than the aloof militarized militias we now see so coldly clubbing, shooting and spraying large throngs of unarmed non-violent protesters, most often youthful and about half the time not white skinned, who gather in protest of outrage at the many and blatant injustices of the time.
 I also note that the cops have an impressive kill rate for old men supposedly always “angry old men” and typically “barricaded” in their own homes, so I keep a low profile.
 Perhaps I am most frustrated to see these over-funded highly secretive militarized agencies only ever able to arrive on the scene after the evil ones among us have acted with such terrible consequence to so many innocents.
 Seems like gross overkill for that sort of a mop-up operation, but damn! don’t they look badass on TV.